Skip to content

 Unauthorized (including provenance gate: Decision was not emitted by a registered CautionDrafter agent), DecisionNotFound, malformed proposed_caution payload, CautionNotFound / CautionCannotSupersede (for the supersede arm)

-DefineAgent, ReDebriefRun, and PromoteCautionProposal are wrapped by the Idempotency-Key header pattern.
+DefineAgent, RegenerateRunDebrief, and PromoteCautionProposal are wrapped by the Idempotency-Key header pattern.
 The other lifecycle slices return 204 No Content and are not idempotency-wrapped: a second version_agent against an already-Versioned agent raises AgentCannotVersion rather than no-oping.

 Storage & Projections